nsrosenqvist/AlloySingleWindowNavigation/README.md

 This is a single window navigation controller that handles views and implements slick transitions.
 The controller is pretty flexible and is easily extended.
 If you want you can use how many windows as you want in your application and only attach an instance of this controller to the windows you want it for.

-The benefit of using a controller for the navigation instead of purely relying on the platform's solution is that it can be used as an abstract layer between your app and the multiple platforms you might deploy to.
+The benefit of using a controller for the navigation instead of purely relying on the platform's solution is that it can be used as an abstraction layer between your app and the multiple platforms you might deploy to.
 That way you can use the same methods for navigation for all platforms and let the controller do the platform specific actions.

 If you are looking for a navigation controller for multiple windows, you can base it upon the one from the ["Forging-Titanium" tutorial series](https://github.com/appcelerator-developer-relations/Forging-Titanium/tree/master/ep-002).